JahezAcademy/flutter_rocket/README.md

 const String postsEndpoint = "posts";

 class GetPosts {
-  static Future getPosts(Post postModel) =>
+  static Future getPosts(Post postModel) {
-      Rocket.get(rocketRequestKey).getObjData(
+    return Rocket.get<RocketRequest>(rocketRequestKey).request(
       // endpoint
       postsEndpoint,
       // your model
-        postModel,
+      model: postModel,
+      inspect: (d) {
+        return d;
+      },
       // parameters for send it with request
       // params:{"key":"value"},
       // inspect method for determine exact json use for generate your model in first step
       // if your api send data directly without any supplement values you not should define it
       // inspect:(data)=>data["response"]
     );
   }
 ```

 Next step its build [RocketView] Widget & pass your [RocketModel] in [model] & [RocketRequest] method in [call] parameter